HugoBlox/hugo-blox-builder/starters/blog/content/post/teach-courses/index.md

 math: true
 tags:
   - Hugo
-  - Wowchemy
+  - Hugo Blox Builder
   - Markdown
 image:
   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-[Wowchemy](https://wowchemy.com) is designed to give technical content creators a seamless experience.
-You can focus on the content and the Wowchemy web framework which this template is built upon handles the rest.
+[Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
+You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.

 **Embed videos, podcasts, code, LaTeX math, and even test students!**

-On this page, you'll find some examples of the types of technical content that can be rendered with Wowchemy.
+On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.

 ## Video